 Most lenders are happy to lend up to 80% of the property’s loan-to-value ratio (LVR), though policies differ between lenders.
-Some lenders can do higher than 80% LVR, however, as the risk for lenders increases, the lender would require the borrower to pay an extra fee (ie: lender’s mortgage insurance, or LMI) in case the borrower defaults.
+Some lenders can do higher than 80% LVR.
+However, as the risk for lenders increases, the lender would require the borrower to pay an extra fee (i.e., lender’s mortgage insurance or LMI) if the borrower defaults.

 Other lenders have strict cash out policies, reducing the amount of money you can borrow.
-They are cautious when lending money in the form of equity loan as some borrowers use their equity carelessly and provide quite little to no evidence of how they are spending the borrowed funds.
+They are cautious when lending money in the form of equity loans as some borrowers use their equity carelessly and need more evidence of how they are spending the borrowed funds.

 Reasons to use your home equity

 There are not many limits on how you can use your home equity, but there are a few ways to make the most out of it:

 You can use a home equity loan to consolidate high-interest debt into a single amount at a lower interest rate.
 Some borrowers use it to pay off their personal debt (which is also fine!)
 The downside is that you turn unsecured debts, such as credit card debt, into debt now backed by your home.

 Besides making a home more comfortable for you, by renovating your home, you could raise the property’s value and draw more interest from prospective buyers when you rent it out or sell it later on.
 However, before using home equity for home improvements, research to see if the progress will produce a good return on investment to avoid overcapitalisation.

 Investments come with risks because there is no guarantee that the stock market will perform well.
 The same goes for investing in real estate.
 You can’t be sure that the investment property won’t lose its value or fail to bring in the income needed to get a return on your investment.
 So before you proceed, look into your options and see whether the investment is wise.